 - Oversee LEDC compliance with local, state, and federal agencies

 - Oversee opportunities for program evaluation that inform LEDC proposals, communications, and reports.
 Collaborate with program teams in the design of data collection tools, data collection, and analysis

-Preferred Qualifications: Master’s degree in social sciences, public policy, non-profit/public administration, business, or other related field.
+Preferred Qualifications: Master’s degree in social sciences, public policy, non-profit/public administration, business, or other related fields.
 Five or more years of fundraising experience via proposal writing.
-Knowledge of public and private grant makers.
-General knowledge of Washington Metro Area and its Latino population.
+Knowledge of public and private grantmakers.
+General knowledge of the Washington Metro Area and its Latino population.
 Knowledge of Community Development Block Grants and other federally sourced grants.
 Knowledge of Community Development Finance Institutions and SBA Microloan Intermediaries.
-Knowledge of federal, state and local government grant making practices.
+Knowledge of federal, state, and local government grant-making practices.
 Bilingual in Spanish and English.